Quansight/Quansight-website/apps/labs/posts/free-threaded-gc-3-14.md

 ## Introduction

 The upcoming Python 3.14 release is packed with exciting features and improvements.
-The first release candidate is now available.
+A release candidate for 3.14 is now available.
 Regular Python users are encouraged to download and try it to ensure it is well tested before the final release.
 It contains significant improvements to the free-threaded version of Python, which allows Python to run without the Global Interpreter